awesomephant/al-studio-website/projects/love-is-enough.md

     vibrant colours
   light_image: false
 related_projects:
-  - A Place Called Home
+  - A Love Letter to Verona
 ---
 *Love is Enough* is a ceramic tableware series with at the centre the idea of universal love and an ode to my hometown Verona.
 A love without gender, without age, without race.
 The unconditional virtue that we share every day with our families, friends and neighbours.